VarboxInternational/docs/query-cache.md

 }
 ```

-Next, if you've installed the [VarBox](/) correctly, you should already see the following in your `.env` file.
+Next, if you've installed Varbox correctly, you should already see the following in your `.env` file.
 If not, please add them.

 ```